jahangir842/LLMs-offline/pinokio.md

 3. **Discover and Install Scripts:**
    - Click on the 'Discover' section to explore various available scripts.
-   - Locate and select "Text Generation WebUI" for installation.
+   - Locate and select "Open-WebUI" for installation.

 4. **Installation Process:**
-   - The installation of "Text Generation WebUI" will begin.
+   - The installation of "Open-WebUI" will begin.
 This may take some time.
    - During the installation, you will be prompted to save the file.
 Use a name like 'Open-WebUI.git' for saving.

 5. **Install Ollama (if not already installed):**